kangaroo72/homelab/vaultwarden/README.md

 30 02 * * * root /usr/bin/docker run --rm -v vw-data:/data -v /path_to_your_backups:/backup alpine tar -czvf /backup/$(date +\%Y\%m\%d)_vaultwarden.tgz /data
 ```

-## Not able to login into Admin-Panel??
-If you have used the Admin-Panel before w/o Argon-2-Token, your **prior** config will be used.
-Add the Argon-2-Token the yml-file as mentioned, log into Admin-Panel with prior-password and overwrite there.
-That's it.